spokestack/spokestack.io/content/docs/Design/tips-for-writing-dialogue.md

 _In this example, the app added a question to make the app sound more human.
 When the user answered the question, the app failed to respond as this question wasn’t supported by a yes/no intent._

 Include scenarios in your script for your app failing to receive speech input at all.
 What if they take longer than anticipated to answer a question?
 Account for scenarios in which users aren't sure how to phrase their question or response.
 What if there’s a long pause?
 You’ll want to re-prompt the user if this occurs.
-For example, if Siri doesn’t hear anything after a while, you might hear “Uh huh,” “I’m here,” or “Yes?”
+For example, if Siri doesn’t hear anything after awhile, you might hear “Uh huh,” “I’m here,” or “Yes?”

 ## 5. Talk like a human